 All GRAs/GTAs will continue to receive their monthly stipends regardless if their work is completed on or off campus.
 GAAs will need to submit their monthly time sheet and will be paid for the hours they work.
 GAAs are not be eligible to receive administrative leave.
 All Graduate Assistants should work with their direct supervisor to determine what, if any, work can be completed remotely.

 The University will not be holding in-person classes the remainder of the Spring semester or Summer semester.
 Does this impact other gatherings on campus?

-SDSU has cancelled all events and visitor activities through August 15th.
+SDSU has canceled all events and visitor activities through August 15th.
 The University will continue to evaluate the situation and determine if future activities or gatherings will occur.
-The following SDSU facilities will remain closed until further notice: Wellness Center, McCrory Gardens, South Dakota Art Museum, South Dakota Agricultural Heritage Museum, University Bookstore in the University Student Union, SDSU Dairy Bar, Meat Lab store, and the Fishback Early Learning Center Preschool.
+The following SDSU facilities will remain closed until further notice: South Dakota Art Museum, South Dakota Agricultural Heritage Museum, University Bookstore in the University Student Union, SDSU Dairy Bar, Meat Lab store, and the Fishback Early Learning Center Preschool.